sethm/symon/README.md

 running.

 ## 5.0 Revision History

+  - **1.4.0:** 11 November 2023 - Adds a new machine, the Ben Eater
+    machine.
+Correct handling of 6551 interrupts, and several 6551 bug fixes.
+Fixes power-on status of 6502 status register.
+Fixes a bug with ASCII backspace character not moving the cursor backwards.
+Finally, "halt on BRK" is no longer enabled by default, but can be set at runtime or by a command line flag.
+Thank you to Tim Allen and Chelsea Wilkinson for contributions!

+  - **1.3.2:** 8 March 2022 - Minor bug fixes.

   - **1.3.1:** 12 October, 2019 - Add support for new command line
     option `-cpu <type>` to specify one of `6502` or `65c02` on startup,